 - nrich Maths has the following activities with notes and solutions provided:

-- MathsNet has the following free interactive activities:
+- MathsNet has a free interactive activity: Chinese Postman Algorithm

 - The Student Room UK has the following revision sections:

 - Christine Mumford has excellent explanation and demonstration of the Travelling Salesman Algorithm Heuristics: Nearest Neighbour, Multi-Fragment, Farthest Insertion developed by Howard Plummer